 Q. Can a student give verbal permission for a parent to access their records?

-A. In order for parents to have access to a student’s records or perform any transactions on a student’s behalf, a signed release form (Authorization to Release Student Information) must be on file with the College or the student must qualify as a dependent under the guidelines of 34 C.F.R. §99.31 and a permission note must added to the student’s electronic record in MCC’s database.
+A. No, in order for parents to have access to a student’s records or perform any transactions on a student’s behalf, a signed release form (Authorization to Release Student Information) must be on file with the College or the student must qualify as a dependent under the guidelines of 34 C.F.R. §99.31 and a permission note must be added to the student’s electronic record in MCC’s database.

 Q. I’ve already signed an Authorization to Release Student Information form, why don’t you have that information?

 A. The Records Office may not yet have the form.
 Once the Records Office receives the form, it takes up to five days to process.
 Contact the Records Office at 402-457-2353 to check on the status of your form.

 Q. Are there separate waivers for giving verbal and written information?

 A. No, MCC utilizes the Authorization to Release Student Information form for both verbal and written information.

 Q. What information can be given using email?
 What kind of verification?

 A. According to MCC’s FERPA policy, a request for non-directory information received via MCC email is acceptable; however, the information released can only pertain to the student to whom the MCC email address is assigned.
 For example, if a student contacts a faculty member about a grade, the faculty member may email the grade to the student’s MCC email account.